 Plugin

 WordPress consists of three main components: Core, Themes, Plugins.
-In this section, we will talk about plugins, explore how to create a plugin for WordPress, and touch on the following topics:
+In this section, we will talk about plugins.

 What is a plugin?

-The possibilities of plugins are limitless, for example:
+The capabilities of plugins are essentially limitless, for example:

 -